edvinanet/tls-o-matic/README.md

 Possible future cert tests
 --------------------------
 	- Cert used for HTTP with no subject CN and only http URI's as sAN names
+	- Site with incomplete or bad intermediate cert chain

 Other TLS test ideas
 --------------------